 When you do, you get a lot more for your money!
 The jump in performance between a two-stage system and a variable speed system is much larger than the jump in performance between a single-stage system and a two-stage system.

 There’s one exception: uninsulated ductwork

-At PV, most of our clients with the budget for a two-stage AC end up getting a variable speed system for the reasons described above.
+At PV Heating & Air, most of our clients with the budget for a two-stage AC end up getting a variable speed system for the reasons described above.
 It just makes way more sense for most people.

-But when a home has old, uninsulated ducts, a two-stage system might actually be preferable.
+But when a home has old, uninsulated ducts, a two-stage system might be preferable.

-As a result, you could end up with moisture problems in your walls, attic, crawlspace, or basement - anywhere the ducts are, really.
-That's not good.
+As a result, you could end up with moisture problems in your walls, attic, crawlspace, or basement – anywhere the ducts are.
+That’s not good.